 History of Alamogordo

-- Alamogordo means big cottonwood or "fat tree", Gordo = fat; alamo = tree, poplar, or cottonwood.
+- Alamogordo means "big cottonwood".
+Gordo = big or fat; alamo = poplar or cottonwood.

 - Our current population is approximately 35,582 based on the 2000 Census.

-- Our area is rich in history and natural wonders as the gateway to: White Sands National Monument, New Mexico Museum of Space History, Clyde W. Tombaugh Planetarium and Omnimax Theater, Lincoln National Forest, Oliver Lee State Park, Alameda Park Zoo, and the Toy Train Depot.
+- Our area is rich in history and natural wonders as the gateway to: White Sands National Monument, New Mexico Museum of Space History, New Horizons Dome Theater and Planetarium, Lincoln National Forest, Oliver Lee State Park, Alameda Park Zoo, and the Toy Train Depot.

-- Has the oldest zoo in the southwest: Alameda Park Zoo, which is AZA accredited
+- Has the oldest zoo in the southwest: Alameda Park Zoo, established in 1898.

 - Home of Tularosa Basin Historical Museum, with artifacts and memories from early man to Alamogordo's entry into atomic and space age.

-- Adjacent to Holloman Air Force Base, home of the F-22A Raptor, F-117 Nighthawk Stealth Fighter, 49th Fighter Wing, 46th Test Group, allied fighter pilot training missions, and the German Air Force Flying Training Center.
+- Adjacent to Holloman Air Force Base, home to the MQ-1 Predator and the MQ-9 Reaper remotely piloted aircraft, 49th Fighter Wing, 46th Test Group, allied fighter pilot training missions, and the German Air Force Flying Training Center.
 The base formerly housed the F-22A Raptor and the F-117 Nighthawk Stealth Fighter.

 - We're neighbors with the oldest Tularosa Basin town - La Luz; founded in 1705, La Luz is a quiet village plaza surrounded by adobe homes and studios.